 Our students have a balanced approach to life, a history of accomplishment, a sense of social responsibility, an entrepreneurial spirit and outstanding potential for leadership in business and society.
 We believe that everyone is diverse in some perspective.
 By fostering diversity of nationality, ethnicity, gender, sexual orientation, educational and professional experience and personal backgrounds and goals, we can enhance the Vanderbilt MBA experience for everyone.
 Applicants should be aware of their strengths and weaknesses and how they can add value to the learning experience of others.
 Vanderbilt is a community that gives back.
 We look for students who have made a difference through their involvement and leadership in academic and professional associations, civic and religious groups, and extracurricular and recreational activities.
 We hope your essays, recommendations and interview will reveal personal qualities that fit the Vanderbilt MBA culture: integrity, professionalism, diversity, curiosity, open-mindedness, team orientation, cooperation, ambition, motivation and excellence.

 Complete all data fields on the online application.
 Please submit your application only when it represents your best effort, and only after everything is complete.
-Take the GMAT or GRE (GMAT is preferred) and TOEFL, PTE Academic or IELTS, if required, before submitting your application, so that you can include your scores.
+Take the GMAT or GRE (GMAT is preferred) or TOEFL or IELTS, if required, before submitting your application, so that you can include your scores.
 If you have already taken your required tests and sent your score reports to Vanderbilt, your scores will automatically be verified by Vanderbilt.
-Verified official score reports are required to complete your application.
+Verified official score reports are required before we will make an admission decision.
 Submitting an incomplete application may significantly delay the processing and review of your file.
 It is your responsibility to notify us of any scheduled retake or future test-taking dates, so we can know when to expect updated scores.
 For international educational requirements, click here.